mk-fg/clearlooks-phenix-humanity/README.rst

 - gtk-color-translate.py script can be used to get result for various GTK3 color expressions, e.g. ``./gtk-color-translate.py 'shade(#8f5f4a, 1.5)'`` -> ``#cf9277``.

+- See `murrine-notes.txt`_ for more details on how specific widget looks are composed.

+.. _murrine-notes.txt: murrine-notes.txt

 GTK+ Theming Documentation Links
 --------------------------------